jmfederico/piwik-docker/README.md

 ## Questions:
 - Why /srv/mtm?

-  So that I don't accidentally override any file in /srv/matomo by unziping matomo.zip by mistake.
+  So that I don't accidentally override any file in /srv/matomo by unzipping matomo.zip by mistake.

 - Why Caddy?